telefonicaid/perseo-fe/documentation/plain_rules.md

 ## Introduction

+There are two kind of rules:

-Plain rules allow a full customization of a rule with specific needs by means of setting the final EPL statement used by the Esper engine inside perseo-core.
+* Esper-based rules, which include the final EPL statement used by the Esper engine inside perseo-core.
 In order to work with perseo (front-end) properly, the EPL statement must fulfill several conventions for the rule to be able to operate on the incoming events and trigger adequate actions.

-The “anatomy” of a rule is as follows
+Example:

 ```json
 {